cloudfoundry/docs-deploying-cf/common/cf-release.html.md

 Release uploaded
 </pre>

-Check the release has been added successfully by issuing the follow command;
+Run the following command to check that you have successfully added the release:

 <pre class="terminal">
 $ bosh releases